dstar4138/emp_draft/docs/AttachmentAPI.md

 security or "to-the-second" alert precisions.
 These could be used for chat relays, program crashes, security monitoring, and more.

 Now for a more in depth look at them.
-They both inharent from EmpPlug which extends EmpAttachment.
+They both inherit from EmpPlug which extends EmpAttachment.
 But thats not really not that important to how you write your own.